Mathemilda/FrequentlyUsed/README.md

 # FrequentlyUsed
-Python code I come to re-use often.
+Python code I came to re-use often.
 This is a project under construction.
 ![](under-construction.jpg)

 Here you can find: